mossbanay/Psychology-3-4/Glossary.md

 TODO

+### Anosognosia

+Anosognosia is a deficit of self-awareness, a condition in which a person who suffers some disability seems unaware of the existence of his or her disability.

 ### Aphasia

 A condition characterised by speech impairment.
 This is often a result of damage to Broca's area or Werenicke's area.